CS-Outreach-Session/Cyber-Hygiene/HackRF One/README.md

  ![](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/images/gnu_path2.PNG)

-* If it does not exists create a new system variable, as shown above and select the path from where GNU Radio was installed.
-With the variable created.
-Now click the PATH variable again and check for the following variables:

 You can now run GNU Radio Command Prompt, which should be in your windows search bar.
 The errors should not matter.
 Make sure to save GNU radio files to a place such as desktop, rather than in the default bin.